 Although washing your hands is very important right now; finding a good book or Netflix show is just as important.
 Here’s what Marks suggest to read:

 Marks: “I’ve been reading the five Game of Thrones books.
 Almost done with the last one.”

 During this time it is important as artists to focus on your craft.
-Marks likes to work in his darkroom alone, while Lerhman is working on his On Paper-Portal Series (image is shown below).
+Marks likes to work in his darkroom alone, while Lerhman is working on his On Paper-Portal Series (left).